Hexagenia: Description / Morphology

 Adult Hexagenia have large, membranous wings, and only two "tails" at the end of their abdomen.
 The adult stages are nonfeeding, and short-lived.
 Adult mayflies have two stages.
 The first stage, the subimago stage, comes directly after emergence.
 This wings of this stage have a cloudy, opaque appearance.
 The subimago stage cannot reproduce and does not have functional genitalia.
 The subimago stage often lasts for less than 24 hours, at which point the insect molts.
-It emerges in the imago stage, which is similarly short-lived, but is has clear wings, and capable of mating and laying eggs.
+It emerges in the imago stage, which is similarly short-lived, but has clear wings, and is capable of mating and laying eggs.
 Both the subimago and imago stages do not have functional mouthparts, and cannot eat.
 After mating, Hexagenia females can be seen laying eggs on the surface of the water, usually in the evenings.
 They accomplish this by repeatedly rebounding off the surface of calm, still water.
 These gravid females are known as "spinners".